containerize-com/Products/en/version-control/bazaar/_index.md

 description: Bazaar is an outstanding cross-platform and self-hosted version control software.
 It is available for major Linux distributions, Mac OS X and Microsoft Windows.
 singlepageh1title: Python Based Open Source Version Control Software
 singlepageh2title: Easily collaborate, track project history with an excellent free and open source version control software based on central and distributed repository model.
-Shortdescriptionlistingpage: Easily collaborate, track project history with an excellent free and open source version control software based on central and distributed repository model.
+Shortdescriptionlistingpage: Bazaar is an excellent free and open source version control system.
+It allows software teams to use central and distributed repository models.
 linktitle: Bazaar
 Imagetext:  Free Version Control Software
 draft: false